The Quiet Failure Inside the Agent

 Andrej Karpathy put it most directly in December 2023:

-No exception.
-No stack trace.
-No red line.
-Two years later, Jason Liu — who spends his professional life in production LLM systems — arrived at the same observation from the opposite direction: "there's often no exception being thrown when something goes wrong — the model simply produces an inadequate response."
-And the engineering consequence that falls out of that is brutal: "Traditional error monitoring tools like Sentry don't work for AI products because there's no explicit error message when an AI system fails."
+Two years on, Jason Liu — who spends his professional life in production LLM systems — reached the same place: "there's often no exception being thrown when something goes wrong — the model simply produces an inadequate response."
+So "traditional error monitoring tools like Sentry don't work for AI products because there's no explicit error message when an AI system fails."
+What we lost is observable failure itself — the one architectural assumption the entire monitoring stack was built on.

 The Three Layers of Drift

-And then the compound killer. τ-bench at ICLR 2025 measured not just single-run success but consistency across runs — the pass^k metric.
+Then the compound killer. τ-bench at ICLR 2025 measured consistency across runs — the pass^k metric.
 Top agents hit ~56% on a single run in retail domains and collapsed below 25% at pass^8.
-The agent that solved the task once fails three times out of every four repeats, and reports success on each attempt.
+The agent that solved the task once fails three times out of every four repeats, reporting success each time.
+It doesn't forget; it confidently remembers the wrong thing, with no mechanism to say so.

 Air Canada, Cigna, and the Omission Problem

-These are the mechanisms.
-Now the receipts.
+Those are the mechanisms.
+Here are the receipts.

 The Green Check Problem

 Then the study that collapses the whole picture into one number.
-METR's July 2025 RCT, sixteen experienced open-source developers working on their own repositories, 246 real issues randomised between AI-allowed and AI-disallowed conditions.
-The developers expected AI to speed them up by 24%.
-They were actually slowed down by 19%.
-After living through the slowdown, they still believed AI had sped them up by 20%.
+METR's July 2025 RCT: sixteen experienced open-source developers, working on their own repositories, 246 real issues randomised between AI-allowed and AI-disallowed conditions.
+They expected AI to speed them up by 24%.
+They were slowed down by 19%.
+And after living through it, they still believed AI had sped them up by 20% — a 39-point gap between reality and the operator's perception of it that does not close through experience.

-And now the math that should scare any engineer building a multi-step pipeline.
-Vectara's hallucination leaderboard shows best-in-class models hallucinating on 5–7% of summarization tasks.
-Chain ten steps at 5% per step under independence, and you have roughly a 40% chance of at least one hallucination in the pipeline.
+And the math that should scare anyone building a multi-step pipeline: Vectara's hallucination leaderboard shows best-in-class models hallucinating on 5–7% of summarization tasks.
 Run twenty steps at 90% per-step accuracy and your end-to-end success rate is ~12%.
-The benchmark measures a single dice roll.
-Production is the whole game.
+The benchmark measures a single dice roll; production is the whole game.
+Even OpenAI concedes it, in Jason Liu's account: "evals won't catch everything.
+Real world use helps us spot problems."

 The Architecture of Observable Failure, Rebuilt